pblottiere/QSA/docs/src/qsa-api/endpoints.md

 Vector layers rendering can be configured with several kinds of symbols according to the geometry type.
 The [symbol selector](https://docs.qgis.org/3.34/en/docs/user_manual/style_library/symbol_selector.html) in QGIS is very dense but for now, only Marker, Line and Fill simple symbols are supported.
-The `/api/symbology` endpoints allow to dynamically retrieve the corresponding parameters depending to QGIS Server version.
+The `/api/symbology` endpoint allows to dynamically retrieve the corresponding parameters depending on QGIS Server version.

 | Method  |                      URL                                      |         Description              |
 |---------|---------------------------------------------------------------|----------------------------------|